Saturday Night Live Band: Role on Saturday Night Live

 The band consists of mostly jazz, R&B, and some rock musicians and features a strong horn section.
-They normally play the opening theme music (after the cold opening), musical pieces in between commercial breaks, and the closing theme music "Closing Theme (Waltz in A)," written by founding member Howard Shore.
+They normally play the opening theme music (after the cold open), musical pieces in between commercial breaks, and the closing theme music "Closing Theme (Waltz in A)," written by founding member Howard Shore.
 Often, the band will provide the music to a sketch when necessary.

 Band leaders and musical directors

 Musician and future Academy Award winning film composer Howard Shore was the original musical director and bandleader from 1975 until 1980.
-Paul Shaffer (himself, one of the original band members from 1975-1980) recounted that Jean Doumanian (who was taking over as the executive producer for season 6 of Saturday Night Live) offered him to be the new musical-director in light of Howard Shore leaving, but he turned it down, citing in part that he didn't want to start the show again with a brand new cast, and he felt five years was enough time to do the show.
+Paul Shaffer (himself, one of the original band members from 1975 to 1980) recounted that Jean Doumanian (who was taking over as the executive producer for season 6 of Saturday Night Live) offered him to be the new musical-director in light of Howard Shore leaving, but he turned it down, citing in part that he didn't want to start the show again with a brand new cast, and he felt five years was enough time to do the show.

-So, singer and songwriter Kenny Vance (who appeared previously as a musical guest on the May 21, 1977 episode) became the musical director for the show's sixth season (1980–81).
+Singer and songwriter Kenny Vance (who appeared previously as a musical guest on the May 21, 1977 episode) became the musical director for the show's sixth season (1980–81).
 Original band member and trombonist Tom Malone took over leadership duties under executive producer Dick Ebersol's tenure from 1981 to 1985.
 Hall & Oates guitarist G.E.
 Smith came on board as the new musical director once original producer Lorne Michaels returned and stayed in that position until 1995 when lead saxophonist Lenny Pickett was promoted as bandleader.

 Katreese Barnes also served as the music director for a time, around the year 2000.

 Keyboardist Leon Pendarvis (who has been a member of the band since 1980) and guitarist Maddie Rice (who joined the band in 2020) are also musical directors alongside Pickett.